 Writing an effective resume is important as well as a tedious task.
 There are thousand resume formats and templates available online which you use blindly, but the internet only helps you in writing your resume, if you just copy paste it from any website then chances are, you may leave some loopholes for your recruiter to see, which in return can work against you during your interview or your resume never makes it to the interview.
 So the better option is to take some time and write an effective resume when you want to apply for the job.

-Here are some tips to write an effective resume:
+Some tips to write an effective resume:

 - Never make your resume clutter of information.